arepaFlipper/6.006_notes/Intro_algo_6006/lecture23/README.md

 - $\implies$ almost all problems cannot be solved

-## NP
+## NP (Non-deterministic Polynomial)

 $NP={$ Decision problems solvable in polynomial time via a "lucky" algorithm $}$.
 <span style="color:green">The "lucky" algorithm can make lucky guesses, always "right"
 <u>without</u> trying all options</span>.

-- <u>nondeterministic model</u>: algorithm makes guesses & then says YES or NO
+- <u>non-deterministic model</u>: algorithm makes guesses & then says YES or NO

 - guesses guaranteed to lead to YES outcome if possible (<span style="color:rgb(0,158,241)">no otherwise</span>)

-In other words, $NP={$ Decision problems solvable whit solutions that can be "checked" in polynomial time$}$.
+In other words, $NP={$ Decision problems solvable with solutions that can be "checked" in polynomial time$}$.
-This means that when asnwer = YES, can "prove" it & polynomial-time algorithm can check proof.
+This means that when answer = YES, can "prove" it & polynomial-time algorithm can check proof.

 #### Example:
 Tetris $\in NP$:
-- nondeterministic algorithm: guess each move, did I survive?
+- non-deterministic algorithm: guess each move, did I survive?
 - proof of YES: list what moves to make (<span style="color:rgb(0,158,241)">rules of Tetris are easy</span>).

 ![NP comparison](./graph1.jpg)

 #### P$\neq NP$
-Big conjecture $(\text{worth } \$1'000,000)$
+Big conjecture a Millenium Prize problem $(\text{worth } \$1'000,000)$
 - $\approx$ cannot engineer luck.
 - $\approx$ generating (proofs of) solutions can be harder than checking them.